HOME > PRIDE INVESTIGATION

 You can now walk into the gay village during Manchester Pride without buying a wristband.
 This is thanks to the endless hard work of local LGBT campaigners.
-They were vilified and, shamefully, received little or no help from the longstanding gay community "heros", celebrities, businesses, corrupt Manchester politicians and charities.
+They were vilified and, shamefully, received little or no help from the longstanding gay community "heros" (who preferred to attend Pride), celebrities, businesses, corrupt Manchester politicians and charities.

 There's an enormous amount to add to this page, covering events since Autumn 2013.
-The key points are that in April 2015 the Local Government Ombudsman ruled that Manchester Pride's closure of the pavements (helped by Manchester City Council) was "unlawful."
-That the public has the right to make their way to premises (homes and business).
-Very likely they had that right every year going back to 2003 and in 1999 too.
+The key points are that in April 2015 the Local Government Ombudsman ruled that Manchester Pride's closure of the pavements was "unlawful."
+That Manchester City Council had exceeded its powers by mentioning wristbands in a traffic order.
+The Ombudsman wrote that members of the public have the right to make their way to premises (homes and business).

 In effect, Manchester Pride's longstanding business model has been dismantled.
-It was cruel -- it excluded LGBT people from the gay streets of Manchester and their usual local pubs during a "pride" if they didn't buy a costly ticket.
+It was cruel -- it excluded LGBT people from the gay streets of Manchester and their usual local pubs (some of which were happy to allow them in) during a "pride" if they didn't buy a costly ticket.

 Think back to Stonewall...
 In Manchester in 2014 a commercial "pride" event paid and used the police to prevent peaceful campaigners from exercising their entirely lawful right to walk along public streets.
 See video of what happened.